If you are about to embark on a road trip this is a question you will have to ask yourself every night. Where should I pull over to spend the night?

 State parks nearly always have camp grounds and depending on if the camp ground is primitive or not you will either have access to bathroom facilities or at least have the outdoors on hand for when nature calls.

 The great thing about state parks is they are always located somewhere beautiful that you will want to spend more time at; for example by a river, close to the beach or based in the mountains.
 More than likely there will also be picnic tables and fire pits.

 Disadvantages are that there is probably going to be a fee involved for spending the night and many campgrounds can be full at peak times during the year.

-BE AWARE: if you are thinking about just spending the night in the car park of a state park that there is the strong likelihood of being told to move on (which has happened to us a few times).
+Be aware, don't even think about trying to spend the night for free in the car parking area because there is the strong likelihood of being told to move on... which has happened to us a few times.

 Disadvantages are that once the stores and malls close you will not be able to just get out when nature calls as this may attract attention to your situation.
-You also risk having precious sleep time being disturbed.
 And just be careful because car parks at these places aren't always the safest bet.

 Finding somewhere to park overnight and sleep in your car in cities or urban area's can be tough!
 But if you're on a budget and avoiding the expensive costs of staying in a hotel, your only option may be to park on the street...

 The good news is late night parking is usually free and most of the time perfectly legal.
 Depending on which city you're in or area of the city you are in it's probably pretty safe too.

 The downsides are no bathroom facilities (which can be hard if you're female and it's 3am) and can be noisy with pedestrians or traffic.
 It is also not the greatest feeling waking up not so fresh, surrounded by all those normal people who have showered and look fantastic!
 But it is most certainly an option.